Skip to main content

 Confirmation Dialogs

-For your protection, all power actions display a confirmation dialog before executing.
-You will always be asked “Are you sure?” before any power state change is applied.
-This prevents accidental shutdowns or restarts.
+For your protection, every power action displays a confirmation dialog before executing.
+You will always be asked to confirm before any power state change is applied.
+This prevents accidental shutdowns, restarts, or forced power offs — especially handy if you manage multiple servers and want to make sure you are clicking the right one.

 Understanding Server Status

-After performing a power action, the server’s status indicator in the top right corner of the management page will update:
+After performing a power action, the status badge in the top-right corner of the management page updates to reflect the current state:

 StatusColorDescription